nrejack/ecapy/README.md

 python3 ecapybara.py

-You will be prompte to select one of the rules from 0-255.
-Output will be scaled to fit your terminal window.
+You will be prompte to select one of the rules from 0-255, and the number of steps you would like to iterate.
+Output will be scaled to fit the number of columns in your terminal window with some padding.

+## TODO
+- Larger number of steps doesn't generate expected output.
+- Needs to be modularized.
+- Needs unit tests.
+- Needs click interface for CLI.
+- Needs to write images using PILlow.
+- Logging needs work.

 ## Mascot
 The official mascot of ecapybara is the e-capybara.